Addicted to your own toxicity?

 For me, there was an addictive quality in going from victim to aggressor in the blink of an eye.
 There was a hit, a rush.
 The hit and the rush feels good in a way.
 In the moment.
 But then later, if I allowed myself to survey the damage and take stock of my behavior…it did not feel good.
 Just like an addict.

 And here is the kick in the junk – the truth is that I hadn’t actually changed my position at all.
 Just like an addict.
-I hadn’t even gained more power.
+I hadn’t even gained more power or gotten any sustainable relief.
 I was still disempowered, only now I was yelling about it and blaming someone much younger than me for being responsible for my feelings.
 My temporary high was fleeting.

 I might as well have been yelling: “I don’t like how I feel.
 I don’t exactly know why I feel this way.
 I don’t know what to do so I’m going to blame you because I have the positional power to do so and then maybe this time I’ll feel like I finally have some control over my life.”